 What Montier is trying to say here is that overvalued assets will never perform well, despite rationalizations investors make concerning a “new era” that justifies higher valuations.

 New eras were declared in the prosperous 1920s right before the Great Depression, in the “synergy” conglomerate craze of the late 1960s right before the stagflation of early 1970s, in the Keiretsu-hyped economic miracle of Japan of the late 1980s right before that country’s 20-year bear market, in the U.S. Internet bubble of the late 1990s right before the 2000-2002 stock market crash, and in the derivatives-fueled housing bubble of 2005-2007 right before the 2008 financial meltdown.

 Montier is making a good point, but I would phrase it differently by simply saying valuation matters!
 It may not matter right away, but eventually those who ignore overvaluation will get hurt badly.
 I don’t like his title “This Time is Never Different” because it could be mistakenly construed as applying to downside scenarios as well as upside scenarios.
 Montier meant it as a cautionary lesson against expecting unrealistic upside scenarios, but that does not mean that investors should not guard against unprecedented but possible disasters.

 I wrote about black swans in BP Oil Spill and Black Swans and the point is that just because a disaster has never happened before doesn’t mean it won’t in the future.
-A case in point was Japan’s nuclear crisis in March 2011.
+The most recent case in point is Japan’s nuclear crisis.
 Seismologists were expecting a large earthquake but in a completely different part of Japan than where it actually hit.
 You need to protect your investments against the unexpected.